 - Do hope workouts to coordinate the movements of your ankle, calf, foot and hip muscles.
 These group muscles are the same ones used in running.
 Start hopping as fast as you can for about twenty seconds, then switch your legs for the same amount of time.
 Extend your hoping time periods or hold dumbbells in your workout to improve endurance.

 The most powerful HIIT workouts are done for 20 seconds straight followed by 10 seconds of rest, then 20 more seconds of workout in repetition.
-According to this study, you should not do HIIT workouts more than 3 to 4 times per week because of their high-impact nature.
+According to the study, you should not do HIIT workouts more than 3 to 4 times per week because of their high-impact nature.
 Endurance training is the quickest and safest way to lose excess body fat.

 Hopefully, this combo for first class mental and physical endurance building will become your favorite as well.
 You do not need to be a professional athlete to start your mental and physical endurance training.